 During the initial court hearing the Thai Tour Guide then recanted his confession and as a result was given bail.
 According to some news reports the next court hearing could take up to 2 years due to the backlog in court cases.

 Understandably the father of the young daughter is none too impressed and therefore used his skills as a musician to put together a music video titled “Evil Man from Krabi”.
 The video has now been viewed over 370,000 times and reports are coming out that this is having a devastating effect on tourism.
-In fact at the last count Thailand has seen over 80,000 holiday cancellations and this number continues to grow.
+In fact at the last count Thailand over 80,000 holiday cancellations and this number continues to grow.

 It’s the same old story… The trouble with the Thais is that they care little about their tourists.
 What counts is money and that is the only reason they are considering blocking the video as a number of hotels, tour operations and other tour related business are complaining to the Minister regarding the videos’ effect.

 What the Thai Authorities should not have done is to grant the defendant bail – especially considering he originally confessed to the crime.
 Thailand is currently striving to increase tourism but with the Thai Authority’s lack of consideration for tourists and the ever increasing number of violent crimes and scams targeting tourist it is little wonder that people no longer want to visit Thailand.